Want to leverage customer feedback for business growth? Learn how a community platform can help.

-Listening to your customer base is the easiest way to find processes to improve your product/service and community.
-Maybe the interface isn’t as user-friendly as you originally thought.
-The options could be too simplistic, leaving users feeling bored and looking elsewhere.
+Listening to your customer base is the most efficient way to find processes to improve your product and services.
+Maybe your apps interface isn’t as user-friendly as you originally thought.
+Features could be missing the spot, leaving users feeling bored and looking elsewhere.
 If you’re not listening to what they want, you will never fulfill their needs.

 (Image source: Wesley Fryer)

 Community platforms are pages or sites designed to create an environment for sharing problems and solutions.
 The highest performing community platforms give users the opportunity to engage in back-and-forth over difficult problems, and may find multiple solutions along the way.
 So why are the ones based on customer feedback important?
 They provide much-needed answers to your community while giving you valuable customer insights.

 Feedback Using A Community Platform